Ghassan Abu-Sittah: Gaza war

 The Times reported that Abu-Sittah had compared Israeli leadership to "the psychosis of the Germans in the 30s and the 40s.", further characterising the supporting western powers, including the US, UK, Germany, France, Australia and Canada, as being "the axis of genocide".

 In April 2024, German authorities denied his entry to Germany while he was en route to speak at the Palestine Congress conference in Berlin where he would present evidence on the war in Gaza and his witness statement as a doctor working in two hospitals.
 Berlin also denied entry to Germany to other guests, including former Greek Finance Minister Yanis Varoufakis (DIEM25), who was also due to speak at the Palestine Congress conference.
 Shortly thereafter, the event was shut down by the police who said they cancelled it because Salman Abu Sitta, Ghassan Abu Sittah's uncle and one of the event speakers, was "forbidden from being politically active in Germany".
 Organisers of the event had, according to their statements after the cancellation, not been informed of this ban.

 He was scheduled to speak to the Senate in France about the medical crisis in Gaza at the invitation of a Green Senator but was denied entry to France, on 4 May 2024, based on a Schengen-Area-wide entry ban for one year against him put in place by German authorities.
 Lawyers were able to provide the Greens with a link that allowed Abu-Sittah to join the symposium via video.
 Abu-Sittah was scheduled to speak to authorities in the ICC, which was exploring issuing arrest warrants for Israeli war criminals, including Prime Minister of Israel Benjamin Netanyahu.

 Lawyers of the International Centre of Justice for Palestinians (ICJP) challenged the ban with the help of German lawyers.
 Subsequently the ICJP announced the travel restriction was overturned.
 And the Potsdam Administrative Court ruled on 14 May 2024 that the measures taken against Abu-Sittah were unlawful.

-After thousands of people suffered "almost identical injuries" when with PETN booby-trapped pagers were detonated in the coordinated Israeli attack in Lebanon and Syria on 17 September 2024, Abu-Sittah volunteered at the American University of Beirut Medical Center, providing medical assistance.
+After thousands of people suffered "almost identical injuries" when PETN booby-trapped pagers were detonated in the coordinated Israeli attack in Lebanon and Syria on 17 September 2024, Abu-Sittah volunteered at the American University of Beirut Medical Center, providing medical assistance.